open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 applications.

 In this blog post, we will explain when you should use the Spring Starter, what it actually means to be stable, and what we learned along the way.
+In the last part, we will demonstrate some of the starter's features using a GraalVM native image application.

 If you just want to get started, check out the
 [Spring Starter documentation](/docs/zero-code/java/spring-boot-starter).